 For example, if the absolute path of the file to be collected is

-/cls/logs, and the log file name entered is
+/cls/logs, and the file name

-access.log, which is shown as below:
+access.log, as shown below:

 Tue Jan 22 14:49:45 2019;download;success;194;a31f28ad59434528660c9076517dc23b